gokulkrishh/gokul.site/src/pages/posts/2020/tools-i-use/index.md

 ---
 path: "/uses"
 date: "2020-01-09"
-title: "Tool I use for web development"
+title: "Tools I use for web development"
 ---

 ## Why this post?